facebook/flow/docs/00-getting-started.md

   /lib/core.js:50:1,62:1: Number
 ```

-One fix is to simply detect what the type is at run time.
-And Flow will detect that is the case:
+One fix is to simply detect what the type is within the function.
+Flow is able to detect that this will avoid any potential failures at run time, and will give you a clean bill of health:

 {% highlight javascript linenos %}
 /* @flow */